BEST PLACE TO SEE IN POLAND IN 7 DAYS

-However, if you travel during the high season, it might be adviseable to book in advance to get the best deals.
-In the shoulder season, you should get good deals even if you don’t book very far in advance.
+However, if you travel during the high season, it might be advisable to book in advance to get the best deals.
+You should get good deals in the shoulder season even if you don’t book very far in advance.

 Poland has several international airports – for this itinerary, you could fly into Warsaw, Wroclaw, or Gdansk (and getting to the city center by bus is quite easy and affordable).

-If you arrive by train from other parts of Europe, you can also start in any of the cities as they are well connected to other parts of Europe (also from Berlin).
+If you arrive by train from other parts of Europe, you can also start in any cities as they are well connected to other parts of Europe (also from Berlin).

 What to Eat

-Often, prices in those restaurants are higher than in regular restaurants (especially when it is organic food) but luckily, there are different cuisines so most people can find something they like.
-And even tough it is more expensive, it is still affordable compared to countries in Western Europe.
+Often, prices in those restaurants are higher than in regular restaurants (especially when it is organic food).
+Still, luckily, there are different cuisines, so most people can find something they like.
+And even though it is more expensive, it is still affordable compared to countries in Western Europe.

 And while Poland is quite modern, you can’t pay everywhere by card.
 Restaurants and tourist attractions often do accept credit card payments, but not always.
 So, always have some cash with you (especially if you tip room service) and change some of your money in Zloty.